Noah John

-Noah Åstrand John (born 13 December 2003) is a Swedish footballer who plays as a left-back for Hammarby TFF.
+Noah Åstrand John (born 13 December 2003) is a Swedish footballer who plays as a left-back for Malmö FF.

 Early life

-Born and raised in Stockholm, John started to play youth football with IK Frej.
+Born and raised in Stockholm, Sweden, John played youth football with IK Frej.
 Ahead of the 2021 season, he joined the youth academy of Hammarby IF.

 On 4 September 2021, John was sent on a one-year loan to Italian club Cagliari with an option to buy.
 He went on to make 26 league appearances for their under-19's in the 2021–22 Campionato Primavera, before returning to Sweden.

 Club career

 Hammarby IF

 In 2022, John made ten appearances for affiliated club Hammarby TFF, helping the side to finish 6th in the Ettan table.

 On 9 May 2023, John made his competitive debut for Hammarby in Allsvenskan, coming on as a substitute in a 0–0 home draw against Mjällby AIF.

+Malmö FF

+John signed for Malmö FF on 11 March 2026, after an impressive Superettan season with IK Brage.

+Personal life

+John's maternal grandfather is from Zimbabwe.
+While playing for IK Brage, John also worked part-time at Telenor.